THE AWARENESS OF EVIL

-If the present understanding of Paul's teaching of grace is true, then Paul is inconsistent in his teaching.
-Several times in his writings, Paul says if the Christian persists in yielding to his sinful nature he will not inherit the Kingdom of God.
+If the present understanding of Paul’s teaching of grace were true, then Paul is inconsistent in his teaching.
+Several times in his writings, Paul says if the Christian persists in yielding to his sinful nature, he will not inherit the Kingdom of God.
 He will die spiritually.

 Evil behaviors will keep us from entering through the gates into the Heavenly Jerusalem.

 Blessed are those who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.
 Outside are the dogs, those who practice magic arts, the sexually immoral, the murderers, the idolaters and everyone who loves and practices falsehood.
 (Revelation 22:14,15)

 So many of today’s Bible teachers would say that the above is true, but because of “grace,” the warnings do not apply to those who believe in the Lord Jesus.
 Any believer who would prayerfully go through the New Testament should be able to see that today’s stance is hopelessly in error.
 The United States is facing moral and physical chaos because the testimony of righteous behavior is weak in the Christian churches.
 This the result of the misunderstanding of the Apostle Paul’s teaching of “grace.”